Podillow Net Worth and Shark Tank Update 2026 – After Shark Tank

 Anthony and Tina walked into the Shark Tank.
 They felt ready.
 They showed the sharks their product.
 A model demonstrated how to use the Podillow.
 Anthony told his story.
 He explained how he came up with the idea.
 He talked about his surgery.
 He described how uncomfortable tanning was.
 He wanted to make sunbathing easier.
 He showed the sharks the Podillow.
 He pointed out its features.
 The face hole.
 The small pockets.

 The soft padding.
 The portability.
 It was simple but useful.
 Then they talked about sales.
 They sold 6000 units in two years.
-Each unit cost $7 to make.
+Each unit costs $7 to make.
 They sold them for $29.95.
 They wanted $250000 to expand.
 The sharks listened.
 Then they started asking questions.

 Kevin O’Leary had the first question.
 He asked about the valuation.
 He said the numbers did not match.
 The company had only made $21000 in the past year.
 He wanted to know why they thought it was worth $750,000.Kevin Harrington asked about sales channels.
 He wanted to know how they were selling.
 Anthony said they had two catalog orders.
 But they could not fulfill them without money.